Always be Two Steps Ahead of Your Enemy: Introduction

-In the remainder of this section we describe the adversary's capabilities and limitations: First, we assume that until a round $B \in \mathcal{O}(\log n)$ the adversary is inactive and no churns happens.
-We call this the \emph{bootstrap} phase.
-Note that several other works also assume a bootstrap phase to prepare the random sampling (cf. \cite{AugustineS18,AugustineP0RU15,DreesGS16}).
+We assume that until a round $B \in O(\log^2 n)$ the adversary is inactive and no churn occurs, also known as the \emph{bootstrap} phase.
+We would like to remark that several other works also assume a bootstrap phase to prepare the random sampling (cf. \cite{AugustineS18,AugustineP0RU15,DreesGS16}).
+Only after the conclusion of the bootstrap phase, is the adversary allowed to begin churning nodes in or out of the network. \item \textbf{Restricted Join}.

-After the bootstrap phase, the adversary may begin churning nodes.
-For a suitable value $T \in \mathcal{O}(\log n)$ we assume that $V_{t+T} \cap V_{t} \geq (1-\alpha) n$ where $\alpha \in \mathbb{R}$ is a constant.
-This allows the churn to be $\mathcal{O}(n)$ in each round as long as there is a stable set of size $\Theta(n)$ that remains in the network for at least $T$ rounds.
-In particular, this set may change over time and can be selected by the adversary.
-This model incorporates observation from \cite{Stutzbach} that new nodes join and leave very frequently but there is a (relatively) stable set of older nodes.
-Note that to best of our knowledge this is the most \emph{flexible} model compared to the related work.

-Further, we assume that a new node $v \in V_t\setminus V_{t-1}$ can only join via a node $w \in V_t \cap V_{t-2}$.
-In this case we say that $v$ joins \emph{via} $w$ in round $t$.
-In Section \ref{sec:impossible} we show that this is a necessary condition.
-Last, the number of nodes that join the network via the same node $v \in V_t$ is constant\footnote{In principle our algorithm in Section \ref{sec:maintainer} could be extended to tolerate $\mathcal{O}(polylog \, n)$ joins per node as in \cite{AugustineS18}.
-We chose a constant because a higher number of joins would only increase the number of messages by a polylogarithmic factor and does not introduce further algorithmic challenges.}.
+Additionally, we assume that a new node $v \in V_t\setminus V_{t-1}$ can only join the network via a node $w \in V_t \cap V_{t-2}$, i.e., the node $v$ joins \emph{via} node $w$ in round $t$.
+In Section~\ref{sec:impossible} we show that for our purposes this is a necessary condition.
+Finally, the number of nodes that join the network via the same node $v \in V_t$ is a constant $\phi \in O(1)$ \footnote{In principle our algorithm in Section \ref{sec:maintainer} could be extended to tolerate $O(polylog \, n)$ joins per node as in \cite{AugustineS18}.
+We chose a constant because a higher number of joins would only increase the number of messages by a poly-logarithmic factor and does not introduce further algorithmic challenges.}. \end{enumerate}

-Next, we describe the adversary's knowledge.
-As mentioned in the introduction, the adversary is $(2,\mathcal{O}(\log n))$-late omniscient.
-That means it has slightly outdated knowledge of the topology, i.e., the series of graphs $\mathcal{G} := (G_0, G_1, \dots)$ created through the communication between nodes.
-In particular, since our adversary is $2$-late in round $t$ the adversary has full knowledge of all graphs until $G_{t-2}$.
-Further, it has no knowledge of the nodes' internal states and the contents of messages for $\mathcal{O}(\log n)$ rounds.
-That means it learns the content of message sent in round $t$ only in round $t+\mathcal{O}(\log n)$.

-For the adversary, a round unfolds as follows: At the beginning of each round (that is - \emph{before} - the messages are received) the adversary can select of a set of nodes $O_t \subset V_{t-1}$ that leave the network.
-These nodes do not receive any messages and leave the network \emph{immediately}.
-However, the messages that nodes sent will be delivered \emph{if} the receiving node remains in the network.
-Further, the adversary may propose a set of nodes $J_t$ that joins the network in round $t$.
-For each node $v \in J_t$ the adversary selects a \emph{bootstrap} node $w \in V_{t} \setminus J_t$ that receives a reference to $v$ in round $t$.